eiiches/mysql-protobuf-functions/docs/tutorial-json.md

 > **What are schema-aware functions?** These functions require your protobuf schema definition to work.
 They provide rich features like JSON conversion, proper enum names, timestamp formatting, and field name resolution.

 > **Prerequisites:**
-> - This tutorial requires both `protobuf-descriptor.sql` and `protobuf-json.sql` to be installed.
+> - This tutorial requires `protobuf-json.sql` to be installed (which includes schema loading functionality).
 If you haven't already, see the [Installation Guide](installation.md) to get started.
 > - Basic familiarity with protobuf concepts is helpful but not required

 ## Loading Protobuf Schema